 The second course adds imperfect tense verbs, but it also is more explicit and expansive on other aspects of grammar.
-In the second lesson, it introduces the concept of masculine, feminine, and neuter nouns as well as adjectival agreement.
-In other lessons it covers topics such as irregular verb forms, compound verbs such as “adsum” and “subsum,” and participles.
+The second lesson introduces the concept of masculine, feminine, and neuter nouns as well as adjectival agreement.
+In other lessons, it covers topics such as irregular verb forms, compound verbs such as “adsum” and “subsum,” and participles.

 Most lessons follow a similar pattern.
 They begin with the cartoon story.
 The story is introduced in English so students understand the context of the story.
 All cartoon captions are in Latin, but the cartoon illustrations also help students grasp the meaning.
 New vocabulary is presented as “Words to Help,” with words presented in the order in which they appear in the story.
 “Words to Remember” listed at the end of the lesson highlight key vocabulary words from the chapter that students should know.
 “Grasp the Grammar” explicitly teaches grammar, usually including some sort of exercise or activity.
 Students will need to answer grammar questions either orally or in writing.
 (In the second course, students should definitely be writing out many of their responses.)
 The “Roman Report” relates events and customs generally in a context that connects to characters in the storyline or to Roman life in general.
 Sometimes, the report includes discussion questions.
 “Latin Roots” and the “Mythology” story generally come next.
 “Words to Remember” at the end include a small cartoon of Minimus the Mouse repeating the key grammatical concept of the lesson.
 Additional activities from the teacher’s resource book are optional but worthwhile.

 The teacher’s resource book also has 35 reproducible activity pages that stretch lessons across the curriculum.
 Some activities such as labeling the Roman family’s genealogical tree and “dressing” a Roman soldier directly reinforce lesson material, while the paper doll and clothing for the Roman mother are just for fun.
-Among other activities there are some writing activities and puzzles as well as art projects and map work.
+Among the other activities are writing, puzzles, art projects, and map work.
 The activities are not essential to the lessons, but most are educationally useful.